rbow97/rbow97/README.md

 ### Rose Bowen 🙋‍♀️💻💕

-I'm a Frontend Developer specialising in React, Next.js and TailwindCSS.
-I have a passion for collaborating with designers to develop imaginative ideas into exciting user experiences.
+I'm a Frontend Developer with a passion for collaborating with designers to develop imaginative ideas into exciting user experiences.
 My interests lie in building visually engaging and interactive projects.